 - faculty director does not submit program receipts within the 20 day period upon return from the program

-- faculty director is not responsive to requests and communications from the SAO or communication from faculty director detracts from collaboration and ability to provide effective program management
+- faculty director is not responsive to requests and communications from the SA or communication from faculty director detracts from collaboration and ability to provide effective program management

 - the minimum number of students has not been met